Pixian Red-Oil Broad Bean Paste (Juan Cheng Doubanjiang)

 Size: 600 grams (21 ounces) in a resealable plastic jar

-Best by: Open by March 2022; refrigerate after opening for longterm storage; fermented products do not really expire, but Chinese law, unlike American, requires an expiration date
+Best by: Open by September 2022; refrigerate after opening for longterm storage; fermented products do not really expire, but Chinese law, unlike American, requires a best-by date